Holiest sites in Sunni Islam: Umayyad Mosque

 Umayyad Mosque in Damascus is considered by some Muslims to be the fourth holiest site in Islam.
 One of the four authorized copies of the Quran was kept here, and the head of Yahya ibn Zakariyya is believed to be in the shrine.

 The Minaret of Isa in the Umayyad Mosque is dedicated to Isa (Jesus), and it is believed that he will return to the world at the minaret during the time of a Fajr prayer and it is believed that he will pray at the mosque with the Islamic leader of that time Mahdi.
 It is believed that prayers in the mosque are considered to be equal to those offered in Jerusalem.

 Ibrahimi Mosque

-Ibrahimi Mosque in Hebron, West Bank, Palestine, contains the graves of the Prophet Abraham and some of his family, and is for that reason also considered by some Sunni Muslims the fourth holiest site in the world.
-It was said that Muhammad himself encouraged the activity, saying "He who cannot visit me, let him visit the Tomb of Abraham" and "He who visits the Tomb of Abraham, Allah abolishes his sins."
+Ibrahimi Mosque in Hebron, West Bank, Palestine, allegedly contains the graves of the Prophet Abraham and some of his family, and is for that reason also considered by some Sunni Muslims the fourth holiest site in the world.